Decentralized-Computing-Lab/ChituBFT/ChituBFT/README.md

     We provide a protobuf file compiled in Ubuntu 22.04 x86 platform, see [message.pb.go](./common/message.pb.go)

 ## Test
+Run ChituBFT on a cluster of AWS EC2 machines.

 ### Build ChituBFT
 You can build node, client and coordinator directly by